Dinilysia: Theories of origin

-Dinilysia patagonica is one of the best known Cretaceous, terrestrial-snakes, native to the Late Cretaceous Anacleto Formation of Neuquen province, Argentina.
+Dinilysia patagonica is one of the best known Cretaceous, terrestrial-snakes, native to the Late Cretaceous Anacleto Formation and Bajo de la Carpa Formation of the Neuquen province, Argentina.
 The Dinilysia specimen has twenty-four mid-posterior trunk vertebrates.
 Dinilysia is referred to as such due to a variety of morphological features.
 The degree of knowledge represents the most valuable records of snakes from the Upper Cretaceous of Gondwana.
 Recently, Dinilysia has been labeled a sister group of all living alethinophidia.
-Therefore this Crataceous snake still contributes a significant amount within the debate on the origin of snakes and phylogeny.
+Therefore this Cretaceous snake still contributes a significant amount within the debate on the origin of snakes and phylogeny.
 In terms of the locality and age of the Dinilysia the fossils can typically be found in abundance in sandstone sediments favored to the Anacleto formation.
 Additionally, the overall morphological similarities between that of D. patagonica has been used to determine the phylogeny and possible relations of the characteristics which other more present snakes may share.
 The articulate snake vertebrate fossils were found and studied in terms of the trunks and vertebral morphological variation has allowed for the deduction of that UNC-CIP 1 can be identified in the Dinilysia genus.

 Additionally, the ongoing debate of whether snakes evolved on land or in the ocean; certain pieces of evidence point towards oceanic origin based on possible close relationships between snakes and mosasaurs.
 However, further evidence shows that terrestrial origin is quite possible because of the structure similarities between the inner ear of the Dinilysia and similar burrowing squamate snakes.
 Based on both the evolutionary and morphological features and similarities that D. patagonica possess, evidence can be drawn from the features in order to predict the general location of origin.